Really Quick Homemade Marinara Sauce

 You can drive yourself crazy deciding which tomatoes to buy.
 Imported Italian?
 Authentic San Marzano tomatoes?
 Or how about non-Italian San Marzano tomatoes, grown in California?
 It gets confusing.

 Unless you have access to incredible home-grown tomatoes, I recommend buying canned whole plum tomatoes or crushed tomatoes.
-I’ve found this widely available brand to be most consistent in quality and it’s priced right.
+Avoid diced tomatoes, they’re too watery and lack the flavor of whole or crushed.
+I’ve found this widelyย available brandย to be most consistent in quality.

 Really Quick Homemade Marinara Sauce